 Chest Pain and Shortness of Breath

-When dealing with lupus, we would not expect to have chest pain or even shortness of breath.
-I have had plenty of times where I have had chest pain and shortness of breath.
+When dealing with lupus, I would not expect to have chest pain or even shortness of breath.
+However, I have had plenty of times where I have had chest pain and shortness of breath.
 Sometimes it can be anxiety or a lupus flare.
-Sometimes, we don’t understand why we have these random and that it could be due to lupus.
+Sometimes, I don’t understand why I have these random symptoms and how it could be due to lupus.

 I use to have shortness of breath while trying to work out.
 Each time I could not inhale while trying to walk on the treadmill or sometimes even during my warm-ups.
 I also started to have shortness of breath when I went through each kidney failure.
 Each time was different from the chest pain and shortness of breath.